 Back at home, I was watching the scenes of desperate people holding hands and jumping, or diving alone out of the Trade Center Windows to a solitary death.
 But these are scenes that traumatized my husband for months because he saw it live.

-My husband wasn’t able to call me for hours.
-Finally he ended up in someone’s uptown office and then, it had to walk all the way home to Brooklyn.
-It took hours.
-I think he said that Brookyn Borough President Marty Markowitz or his staff was handing out water to people on the Brooklyn Bridge.
+The two men had to walk all the way home to Brooklyn and It took hours.
+Brooklyn Borough President Marty Markowitz or his staff were handing out water to people on the Brooklyn Bridge.

 We Are Family

-Anyone born after the World Trade Center attacks will never know what”freedom” used to be like when you didn’t literally disrobe at airport security or show your ID to get into a building, or have your belongings searched.
+Anyone born after the World Trade Center attacks will never know what”freedom” used to be like.

 Pitted Windows, Broken Hearts

 For at least three months, debris was falling on our windows and all over the neighborhood, with the worst of it within the first 4 weeks.
-Then, as the weeks passed, my husband and I began to cough.
+As time passed my husband and I began to cough.

 As to what we were breathing…..we live near one of the most polluted arteries in the city.
 If you dust our shelves, they are dusty again (the kind of dust you can write your name in) within an hour.

-When the WTC came down, we kept all our windows closed, but the debris that hit the windows coated them and pitted the glass.
+When the WTC came down, we kept all our windows closed, but the debris that hit the windows pitted the glass.
 We had to replace them as it looked like you were seeing through waxed paper.

 All that Remains: